Some Reflections on the Poems of Poet Rumi

 Traditionally we have believed that our good deeds from past bring rewards in the form of comforts in this lifetime.
 Having money, fame and beauty make life easier to live.

 Managing big money, fame, and beauty can be a big job and it takes away our freedom, but still, we don’t mind letting go of that freedom.
-It’s only later on, after we have acquired name and fame and money that we realize how badly we crave for anonymity, freedom, and inner peace.
-The new testament quotes Jesus as saying that “it’s easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God.”
+It’s only later on, after we have acquired name and fame and money that we realise how badly we crave for anonymity, freedom, and inner peace.
+The new testament quotes Jesus saying “it’s easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God.”

 © Kishore Chandiramani, Consultant Psychiatrist